binary-station/binary-station.github.io/NervaBoardGameManual.md

 ## The rules of stacking

-When 2 pawns of the same player occupy the same position on 2 stacked boards,
+When 3 pawns from the same player occupy the same position on all 3 boards (a stack of 3 pawns),

-then each receives 2 defense and 2 attack points.

-For a stack of 3 pawns, each receives 3 defense and 3 attack points.
+then each receives 3 defense and 3 attack points.

-When such a stack is formed, the existing pawn attack/defense points will be replaced with 3 or 2.
+When such a stack is formed, the existing pawn attack/defense points will be replaced with 3.

-Be careful with this,

-the number of existing attack/defense points could be higher and it will be reset in this case.
+Be carefull with this, the number of defense points could be higher and it will be reseted to 3 in this case.

 Example: